All aboard for the voyage of a lifetime.

 On this voyage of discovery, we sail aboard the m/v Ortelius, built in 1989 as a special purpose vessel for the Russian Academy of Science, and recently refurbished by Oceanwide Expeditions with en-suite cabins.
 The ship has large open deck viewing areas, two dining rooms, serving excellent cuisine prepared by international chefs, plus a lecture room which doubles as a bar, with large windows for a panoramic view of the changing scenery.
 With an ice-strengthened hull, a diesel-electric propulsion system to reduce engine noise and vibration, and a highly experienced and professional twenty strong nautical crew, plus nineteen hotel staff, seven expedition staff and one doctor, this is the ideal vessel for a South Atlantic voyage.
 You could be one of no more than 116 privileged explorers, able to enjoy this extraordinary cruise, with landings by sturdy Zodiacs, to some fabulous and remote areas, which would otherwise be totally inaccessible.

-Day 1 You depart Heathrow in the evening, on an overnight flight to Buenos Aires, via Paris with Air France (To be confirmed once schedules are known).
+Day 1 We depart Heathrow in the evening, on an overnight flight to Buenos Aires, with British Airways (to be confirmed).
 Dinner and overnight in flight.

 Days 4 & 5 Sailing south into the south Atlantic, the vessel will be shadowed by an interesting variety of Albatrosses, Shearwaters, Storm Petrels and Diving Petrels.
 Dinners and overnights on board.